Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Numerical Design by Optimizing Averaged Squared Lipschitzness

 where, in the last equality, we used the fact that the function $\lambda \to \frac{\alpha_t\dot{\alpha}_t + \beta_t \dot{\beta}_t \lambda}{\alpha_t^2 + \beta_t^2 \lambda}$ is non-decreasing.
 This implies that for $\lambda = \lambda^{(1)}$ or $\lambda^{(d)}$,

 By Cauchy–Schwarz inequality, $A_2 \geq \frac{1}{4}\log^2 \lambda$ for $\lambda = \lambda^{(1)}$ or $\lambda^{(d)}$.
 Using the assumption and definition $\lambda^\star$, we have $A_2 \geq \frac{1}{4}\log^2\lambda^\star$.
 Similar to the discussion in Section \ref{sec-1d-gaussian}, the minimum can be achieved by taking $\frac{{\rm d}}{{\rm d}t}\log(\alpha_t^2 + \beta_t^2 \lambda^\star) = \log \lambda^\star$; the assumption $1\geq \lambda^{(1)}$ is used to verify the minimum.
 Taking $\alpha_t = \sqrt{1-\beta^2_t}$ then leads to the solution in \eqref{eqn-high-D-gaussian-alpha-beta}. \end{proof} Proposition \ref{prop-optimize-Lip-highD-Gaussian} shows that by adapting the interpolation schedules, the Lipschitz constant of the drift field depends on the magnitude of eigenvalues logarithmically, compared to algebraically when using the simple schedule $\alpha_t = 1-t, \beta_t = t$.
-This is similar to the discussion for the 1D case in Section \ref{sec-1d-gaussian}. \begin{newremark}[Discussions on matrix-valued schedules] If we allow matrix-valued schedules, it is possible to further improve numerical efficiency by adapting the schedule to each eigenvalue individually.
+This is similar to the discussion for the 1D case in Section \ref{sec-1d-gaussian}.
+For non-Gaussian targets where the eigenvalues of $M$ are not directly available, the parameter $\lambda^\star$ can be set from a Gaussian reference: in our experiments on stochastic PDE invariant measures (Section~\ref{sec-numerical-ns}), we use the ratio between the data and noise spectra at the finest resolved frequency as a data-driven proxy for $\lambda^\star$. \begin{newremark}[Discussions on matrix-valued schedules] If we allow matrix-valued schedules, it is possible to further improve numerical efficiency by adapting the schedule to each eigenvalue individually.
 In detail, consider the following choice:

 where

 When $\lambda^{(k)}=1$, we interpret this formula through the limit $\lambda^{(k)} \to 1$.
 Direct calculation using this formula yields

 Here, each eigenvector direction corresponds to its individual Lipschitz constant $|\log \lambda^{(i)}|$ for $1\leq i \leq d$, and not all scales suffer from the largest $|\log \lambda^\star|$.
 We leave the investigation of matrix-valued schedules for future study. \end{newremark}